-The Financial Summary Form shall contain the complete financial offer made to the University using the format contained in Section 8.0.
+The Financial Summary Form shall contain the complete financial offer made to the University requested in Section 7.2.
 All financial information must be submitted in a sealed envelope under separate cover.

 4.8 Criteria 4 - Evidence of Successful Performance and Implementation Schedule